 - Zippers are not branded YKK

-5. Eagle Creek Undercover RFID Money Belt — Best Eco-Friendly Premium Option
+5. an eco-focused premium brand Undercover RFID Money Belt — Best Eco-Friendly Premium Option

 At $35, this is the most expensive belt in our roundup.
 The trade-off: you get genuine eco-friendly materials, brand credibility that has been built over decades, and a warranty that covers even user damage.
 The RFID-blocking version is relatively new, so it has fewer Amazon reviews than established competitors.